Skip to main content

 Ensuring Success

-The EPA WaterSense Home Specification does not have mandatory outdoor requirements.
-However, if installed, these systems may contribute to the mandatory 30% efficiency requirement.
+If the builder or homeowner is seeking EPA WaterSense certification for a home, note that the WaterSense Home Specification does not have mandatory outdoor irrigation requirements.
+However, if installed, landscape irrigation systems may contribute to the mandatory 30% efficiency requirement.
 Refer to the specific WaterSense Approved Certification Method (WACM) for specific requirements.

-It is recommended that a certified irrigation professional verifiers that sprinkler irrigations systems comply with the criteria in the WACM.
-In addition, the certified irrigation professional will verify that the station or zone pressure based upon the emission device or product being used (spray head, rotor head) is within +/- 10% of manufacturer-recommended operating pressure.
-The certified irrigation professional will test this on a representative zone of the sprinkler irrigation system.
+It is recommended that a certified irrigation professional verifies that the sprinkler irrigation system complies with the criteria in the WACM.
+In addition, the certified irrigation professional will verify that the station or zone pressure based upon the emission device or product being used (spray head or rotor head) is within +/- 10% of manufacturer-recommended operating pressure.
+The certified irrigation professional should test at least one zone to verify operating pressure.
+They should test all zones of the irrigation system to verify that no sprinkler heads are clogged or damaged, that all pop up, and that spray is directed where intended and not in a direction that is directly hitting the house.

 Minimize irrigation needs by designing climate-appropriate landscaping and selecting native and drought-tolerant plant species.
 Schedule watering to match local climate conditions.
 For example, irrigation watering is not typically needed in most U.S. climates in the fall, winter, and spring.